ranbirgrover21/training-program-exercises/book/src/05_react-hooks/state_and_effect/index.md

 };
 ```

-> Having a dependency array also introduces a React *idiom* of sorts, which is
+> When looking at React code in the future, you may encounter something like this, where
-> providing an empty array as the second argument to `useEffect`:
+> an empty array is provided as the second argument to `useEffect`:
 >
 > ```jsx
 > useEffect(() => { /* ... */ }, []);
 > ```
 >
+> This is an example of what's known as a programming **idiom** - similar to an English
+> idiom, where it's a piece of code that's *common* and understood to mean something
+> that's *not immediately obvious* when looked at literally.
+>
 > In an empty array, nothing ever changes between renders because nothing is available
 > inside the array to *be* changed.
-Thus, this idiom basically allows us to call
+Thus, this "idiom" basically allows us to call a
-> a function *once* at the very first render of a component.
+> function *once* at the very first render of a component.